alexclassroom/auto-hide-admin-bar/readme.txt

 How do we make screenshots of things that are hidden? :)

 == Changelog ==
+= 1.6 =
+* Added toggle switch in the admin bar to enable/disable auto-hiding of the admin bar

 = 1.5 =
 * Changed behaviour of arrow.
 It now needs to be clicked to show/hide the admin bar, and has been given a little design love.